Explore All Reviews

 Cryptocurrency taxation in Germany

-Disclaimer: This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
+Disclaimer - This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.

 The German Federal Central Tax Office or Bundeszentralamt für Steuern (BZSt) treats Bitcoin and cryptocurrencies as private money for tax purposes, making German cryptocurrency tax laws easier to understand and more generous than many other countries.
 Some have gone as far as calling Germany a cryptocurrency tax haven.